Monday, March 5, 2012

 The Dust of Words Would Smother Me

 I'd like to think that I have scaled up in terms of emerging media technologies , and that I am at least tech savvy if not tech trained.
-But I guess nothing can ever change my being such a bookworm.
+But guess I will always be more of a nerd than a geek in my fascination with books.
 You see, I read a book by approaching it like I would an unopened gift.
+I certainly don't behave that way with my iPad.

 Such a pronouncement, holds the promise of a narration that will illuminate.
 It kept my night lamp burning.